ml4ai/automates/documentation/reports/m1_architecture_report/equations.md

 dense embedding that can subsequentially be decoded into LaTeX code capable of being compiled into an image.
-LaTeX was selected as the intermediary representation between image and executable model because of the availability of training data (arXiv) and because, due to the nature of LaTeX, it preserves both typographic information about how equations are rendered (e.g., bolding, italics, subscript, etc.) while also preserving the components of the notation that will be used for the successful interpretation of the equation semantics.
+LaTeX was selected as the intermediary representation between image and executable model because of the availability of training data (arXiv) and because it preserves both typographic information about how equations are rendered (e.g., bolding, italics, subscript, etc.) while also preserving the components of the notation that will be used for the successful interpretation of the equation semantics.

 Encoder-decoder architectures like the one proposed have been